Ti-trit/Ti-trit/README.md

 ![](https://komarev.com/ghpvc/?username=KhaoulaIB)

-Fun fact: Not being chosen if being chosen.
+⚡Fun fact: Not being chosen is being chosen.
 This wisdom was brought to you by C(n,k)=n!/(k!(n-k)!).